sharpmachine/clickplayceu.com/wp-content/plugins/advanced-custom-fields/readme.txt

 == Changelog ==

+= 3.1.2 =
+* New Feature: Required field validation.
+Note: Repeater / Flexible content fields can be required but their sub fields can not.
+* Field update: Select field: API now returns false when "null" is selected
+* Field update: Radio button: When editing a post / page, the radio button will select the first choice if there is no saved value for the field
+* Bug fix: You can now use a repeater field inside a flexible field!
+Please note that the_repeater_field will not work as expected.
+Please use get_sub_field to get the sub repeater field, then use php to loop through it.

 = 3.1.1 =
 * New Feature: Added shortcode support. usage: [acf field="field_name"]
 * Bug Fix: Fixed menu disappearing by changing the function "add_menu" to "add_utility_page"